 Mark: That’s great.
 I think I’m gonna ask you one more question, that we always ask people that we interview.
-Do you have any advice specifically to these children who have a sensory processing disorder?
-Are there any tips that you would give them to kind of take away ?
+Do you have any advice specific to these children who have a sensory processing disorder?
+Are there any tips that you would give them to kind of take away?

 Mark: Oh well, that’s a really good advice Bill.
 I think many people forget that the first phase that you’re saying about meltdown so they kind of the end result, but they don’t actually look and see what causes it.

 Bill: If we have a message to the world of about children on the spectrum, to the world that don’t know the children on the spectrum, my message would be, “It’s not behavior, we should have a button that says it’s not bad behavior.”

 Mark: Yeah it’s true.
 Well thanks for that and thank you very much for being with us today and I hope to see more of you in the future and we’ll talk about sensory issues and we’re going to add the show notes with links so you can find some of the papers I and Bill were talking about.
 Thanks again.

 Bill: It’s my pleasure, thank you for the opportunity to be here, I can’t thank you enough for that.